AnJunHao/pas/README.md

 // Create a promise with an initial value p := pas.New(42)

-// Create a promise with its initial value as thedefault value of type T p := pas.New[int]()
+// Create a promise with its initial value as the default value of type T p := pas.New[int]()
 ```